SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 Simplified Likelihood v2
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Starting with v2.3, simplified likelihoods version two, as described in `The Simplified Likelihood Framework <https://inspirehep.net/literature/1694152>`_ paper, are supported.
-The simplified likelihood above is extended to account for a skewness in the nuisances:
+From SModelS v2.3 on, simplified likelihoods with a skew (a.k.a.
+SLv2), as described in `The Simplified Likelihood Framework <https://inspirehep.net/literature/1694152>`_ paper, are supported.
+The simplified likelihood above (which we now call SLv1) is extended to account for a skewness in the nuisances:

 .. math::